I am blown away by this Smoked Salmon Salad! It is simple, healthy and comes together in 5 minutes without cooking. So perfect for spring and summer!

-This smoked salmon avocado salad is light, looks impressive and yet is one of the most easy lunches I ever made.
-Loaded with tons of greens, anti-inflammatory apple cider vinegar and heart healthy avocados.
+This smoked salmon avocado salad is light, looks impressive, and yet is one of the easiest lunches I ever made.
+Loaded with tons of greens, anti-inflammatory apple cider vinegar, and heart-healthy avocados.

 All you have to do is fill up a large bowl with refrigerated and pantry ingredients.
 Barely toss its delicate ingredients, just slightly.
 And you have delicious light lunch or dinner in 5 minutes.
 Five!

 “Easy smoked salmon salad” suggests simple ingredients.
 And they are highly customizable.
 Use what you have.
 You know me.
 Or if you are new here, nice to meet you.
 I love garlic, dill and leftovers.:)

 - Spring mix, spinach or arugula

 - Olive oil, apple cider vinegar, pepper and sesame seeds.